U.S. says no justification for 'concentration camps' in China

 He said they should ask themselves why The Economist newspaper had called China's actions in Xinjiang "a crime against humanity."

 The United States has denounced China's treatment of Uighur and other minority Muslims in Xinjiang and imposed sanctions on officials it blames for abuses.

-It has not, though, so far termed Beijing's actions genocide, a designation that would have significant legal implications and require stronger action against China.
+It has not, though, so far termed Beijing's actions genocide or crimes against humanity, designations that would have significant legal implications and require stronger action against China.